 Friday 9-5 p.m.

-The library provides access to over 160,000 eBooks on topics your students are studying this semester, and can be used to supplement course readings or for research-based projects.
-You can see the collection under the Digital Books subject in our database list. eBook Collection (EBSCO) is our largest collection, and great for browsing.
+The library provides access to over 160,000 eBooks on topics your students are studying this semester and can be used to supplement course readings or for research-based projects.
+You can see the collection under the Reading for Fun subject in our database list. eBook Collection (EBSCO) is our largest collection, and great for browsing.

 The library provides digital access to thousands of academic journal articles, magazines, and newspapers.
-Journal databases are organized by subject, and can be limited by date range, subject, and geography in most collections Check out the Databases by Subject list to search in your discipline.
+Journal databases are organized by subject and can be limited by date range, subject, and geography in most collections Check out the A-Z Databases list to see the full list or the recommended databases for your discipline.
 IRSC Libraries also provides current access to publications like the Chronicle of Higher Education, New York Times, and a number of Florida’s Newspapers, so you can stay up-to-date with news without subscription fees.

 Films on Demand provides access to thousands of videos that you can embed in your course shell to supplement course materials.
 Check out the Faculty Resources page for help with adding videos to Blackboard, or contact a librarian at email@example.com.